aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 ### Updating the Runtime

-Depending on what version you are using, the CLI will set a default runtime version.
-You may want to tweak the version of the runtime to be either a newer or older version.
+You may want to tweak the runtime version to be either a newer or older version than the Amplify-generated default.

 Let's say we've deployed a Lambda function using a Node.js runtime and we want to modify the version of the runtime to be `14.x`.